-Net Income: CAP for our CEO and other NEOs is generally aligned with the change in Net Income from 2020 to 2023.
+Net Income: CAP for our CEO and other NEOs is generally aligned with the change in Net Income from 2020 to 2023 with the exception of 2022, where CAP for our CEO and other NEOs decreased while Net Income increased.
 2021 Net Income increased by more than 200% compared to 2020 with the return to more normalized operations as the recovery from COVID-19 continued.
 Year-over-year net income growth continued from 2021 to 2022 with 16% growth while CAP decreased from 2021 to 2022.
-Year-over-year net income growth continued from 2022 to 2023 with 11% growth while CAP also increased.
-As designed, regular annual equity awards constitute on average, approximately 74% of the annual target total direct compensation packages for our CEO and other NEOs ensuring alignment with shareholder interests.
+Year-over-year net income growth continued from 2021 to 2022 with 16% growth while CAP decreased from 2021 to 2022.
+Year-over-year net income growth continued from 2021 to 2022 with 16% growth while CAP also increased.
+As designed, regular annual equity awards for 2023 constitute on average, approximately 74% of the annual target total direct compensation packages for our CEO and other NEOs ensuring alignment with shareholder interests.

-Adjusted EPS: The year-over-year change in CAP for our CEO and other NEOs is generally aligned with the change in adjusted EPS from 2020 to 2023.
+Adjusted EPS: The year-over-year change in CAP for our CEO and other NEOs is generally aligned with the change in adjusted EPS from 2020 to 2023 with the exception of 2022, where CAP for our CEO and other NEOs decreased while adjusted EPS increased.
 2020 was significantly impacted by the COVID-19 pandemic and 2021 saw the return to more normalized operations as the recovery from COVID-19 continued.
 Adjusted EPS continued to increase from 2021 to 2022 with 24% growth and from 2022 to 2023 with 26% growth.
-As referenced above, regular annual equity awards constitute on average, approximately 74% of the total target total direct compensation packages for our CEO and other NEOs ensuring alignment with shareholder interests.
+As referenced above, regular annual equity awards for 2023 constitute on average, approximately 74% of the total target total direct compensation packages for our CEO and other NEOs ensuring alignment with shareholder interests.

-Company TSR Compared to Peer Group TSR: The Company's TSR for the period of 2020 to 2022 included in the above table outperformed the S&P Hotels, Resorts & Cruise Lines index cumulative TSR for the same period, as well as for each year in the period.
-While we did not see this same trend for 2023, we continue to see an increase in Company TSR.
+Company TSR Compared to Peer Group TSR: The Company's TSR for the period of 2020 to 2022 included in the above table outperformed the S&P Hotels, Resorts & Cruise Lines index cumulative TSR for the same period.
+While we did not see this same trend for 2023 in comparison to peer group TSR, we did see an increase in Company TSR from 2022 to 2023.
 The Company believes that this performance, while lower against the peer group index, results from management's emphasis on its key performance indicators for its business and its focus on growing both adjusted EPS and adjusted EBITDA, which increase shareholder value and result from effective execution of those key performance indicators.